victorg1991/liferay-docs/develop/tutorials/articles/mobile/02-ios-apps-with-liferay-screens/07-creating-ios-list-screenlets.markdown

 ## Creating the Screenlet Class [](id=creating-the-screenlet-class)

 Now that your Screenlet's other components exist, you can create the Screenlet class.
 A list Screenlet's Screenlet class must extend `BaseListScreenlet`.
-You should also annotate the Screenlet class as `IBDesignable`.
 Your Screenlet class must also define the configuration properties required for the Screenlet to work.
 You should define these as `IBInspectable` properties.

 Bookmark List Screenlet's Screenlet class requires properties for the `groupId` and `folderId`.
 If you want to support offline mode, you should also add an `offlinePolicy` property.
 Create the `BookmarkListScreenlet` class as follows:

-    @IBDesignable public class BookmarkListScreenlet: BaseListScreenlet {
+    public class BookmarkListScreenlet: BaseListScreenlet {

         @IBInspectable public var groupId: Int64 = 0
         @IBInspectable public var folderId: Int64 = 0
         @IBInspectable public var offlinePolicy: String? = CacheStrategyType.RemoteFirst.rawValue

     }